 ***

-Chad and I have been dating for a few weeks now.
+Chad and I have been dating for a few weeks.
 Chino Latino in Uptown, Minneapolis is one of my favorite restaurants.
 It’s a sleek, hip bar and restaurant with spicy street food from tropical regions.
 We have a big group this evening, some of my friends and some of his.

 “I dare you to order the worm dish,” I say to my friend, Jack.